aimageofthearchiveorgmusicaudio/C0caine/README.md

 - [x] Guaranteed to work!
 - [x] Trusted by thousands of people.

+> [!NOTE]
+> If this doesn't work, please contact us so we can fix your issues.
+We will totally fix all the issues you get with this!
+We are professionals.

+> [!WARNING]
+> Not compatible on IOS 0.1.
+Will break your phone

 Jeers:

 @idiot49 :-1: The fuck is this shit it just broke my phone bro